 For networks and gateways, the panel to the left will be displayed.
 The user can rename the device, assign a category and a device criticality.

-Display inbound connectivity / outbound paths as well as displaying traces and stepping stone analysis.
+Display inbound connectivity / outbound paths as well as displaying stepping stone analysis.
 When selecting Inbound or Outbound, all paths are highlighted in gray, selecting a specific protocol will highlight the path in orange.

 The user can also search the config file for the device.